Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Preliminary

-To ensure that each agent's information can be reached by any other agent, we suppose the following assumption holds. \begin{ass} For each $p\in \cal{P}$, digraph $\mathcal{G}_p$ contains a spanning tree with node $0$ as the root and $\bar{\cal G}_p$ is undirected and connected. \end{ass}
+The following assumption has been widely used in the multi-agent coordination literature \cite{hong2006tracking,tang2016coordination,cao2021positive}. \begin{ass} For each $p\in \cal{P}$, digraph $\mathcal{G}_p$ contains a spanning tree with node $0$ as the root and subgraph $\bar{\cal G}_p$ is bidirected and strongly connected. \end{ass}